Find out how to distinguish between a healthy passion and a problematic obsession.

 Many of the kids I have worked with who appeared to be consumed by Minecraft are now interested in creating videos (or) learning to code.

 Dinos, princesses and horses are common interests — but why?

 When kids are younger they tend to develop intense interests in a natural way, often finding something that fits their personality such as the building and creativity observed in LEGO play or the nurturance and socialization in playing house or school.
 They may also have an older sibling with a similar interest.

-For example, many parents have attempted to get their child interested in playing a musical instrument or a sport, only to be disappointed a few months later when the child did not display any desire to pursue this interest on their own.
-It may be better to introduce kids to an interest and let them get a taste of it, then they may come back to this interest on their own when they’re ready.
+For example, many parents have attempted to get their child interested in playing a musical instrument or a sport, only to be disappointed a few months later when the child did not display any desire to pursue this interest on her own.
+It may be better to introduce a child to an interest and let her get a taste of it, then she may come back to this interest on her own when she is ready.